goodwill

 Types of Goodwill

-In accountancy, goodwill refers to the value intangible that a business possesses due to its reputation, customer loyalty, brand, or other factors that result in higher profits compared to competitors.
+In accounting, goodwill refers to the value intangible that a business possesses due to its reputation, customer loyalty, brand, or other factors that result in higher profits compared to competitors.
 The kinds of goodwill mainly vary based on the circumstances under which it arises.
 In the business world, there are usually two kinds of goodwill.

 Purchased Goodwill

-Purchased goodwill results when a company buys into another and pays more than the fair value of its net identifiable assets.
-Such excess is represented as goodwill, recorded in the balance sheet of the acquirer.
+Purchased goodwill results when a new business buys into another and pays more than the fair value of its net identifiable assets.
+Such excess is represented as goodwill in the acquirer’s balance sheet.
 It is the premium paid over the net value of the identifiable assets and liabilities of the company.
-Try to think of this analogy: You buy more than the physical assets and debts; you pay for the reputation of the business, customer relationships, brand recognition, and other intangible assets that have contributed to its value.

 Inherent Goodwill

 The goodwill created by a business over the years.
 However, this form is not accounted for in the books of account unless there is an acquisition.
 Although inherent goodwill is somewhat distinct from the rest, it is the value that a business possesses besides the fair value of its identifiable assets.
-Different from purchased goodwill, which has emanated through a transaction, inherent goodwill is generated internally over time.
+Different from purchased goodwill, which has emanated through a transaction, inherent goodwill is generated internally over a period of time.

 Characteristics of Goodwill